s-huu/TurningWeaknessIntoStrength/README.md

-  -h, --help            show this help message and exit --real_dir REAL_DIR   directory to store images correctly classified --adv_dir ADV_DIR     directory to store adversarial images --title TITLE         name/title of your attack --dataset DATASET     cifar | imagenet
+  -h, --help            show this help message and exit --real_dir REAL_DIR   directory to store images correctly classified --adv_dir ADV_DIR     directory to store adversarial images --title TITLE         title of your attack, should be name+step format --dataset DATASET     cifar | imagenet
   --base BASE           model: vgg for cifar and resnet/inception for imagenet --lowbd LOWBD         index of the first adversarial example to load